 For more information or support, speak to a midwife or doctor.

-We offer six screening programmes for you and your baby:
+We offer several screening programmes for you and your baby:

 If any of your screening tests require further investigation you will be contacted by the Screening Coordinator to discuss these further.